-- Basic Death Benefit is payable to a named beneficiary or member's estate. - Optional Death Allowance in Lieu of Basic Death Benefit includes the full amount (100%) of the disability retirement allowance the deceased member would have received had he or she been retired on an service connected disability at the time of death and is payable to an eligible survivor.
+- Basic Death Benefit is payable to a named beneficiary or member's estate. - Optional Death Allowance in Lieu of Basic Death Benefit includes the full amount (100%) of the disability retirement allowance the deceased member would have received had he or she been retired on a service connected disability at the time of death and is payable to the eligible survivor.

-Non-Service Connected Death or Death While in Active Service with at Least Five/10 (Tier 3 Only) Years of Retirement Service Credit
+Non-Service Connected Death or Death While in Active Service with at Least Five Years of Retirement Service Credit